 Enroll Chrome devices

 You need to first enroll your Chrome devices to enforce policies on them set in your Admin console.
 Each device you enroll adheres to the Chrome settings you set in the Admin console until you wipe or recover the device.
-Note that if you "powerwash" the device, you will not be able to enroll it.
-If you need to reset the device, see Wipe device data.
+If you need to reset the device, do not "powerwash" a managed Chrome device, but instead follow the instructions in Wipe device data.

 New devices should always be manually enrolled.
 Devices that have been previously enrolled, deprovisioned, wiped and placed back into pending are eligible for automatic enrollment if the policy is enabled.
 Enrollment is allowed via this user policy.
 Note that enrollment only works for the primary domain and won't apply to the secondary domain or sub-domains.